 - If the project requires sheet metal ducting work that goes beyond minor repairs, a sheet metal permit must be obtained for the project.
 Examples of projects that require a sheet metal permit include installation of new ducting or replacement, significant repairs or changes to existing ducting.
 The Town of Concord's inspector must have inspected and approved the sheet metal work.

-Payment of rebates is contingent upon verification by CMLP that Town records show the appropriate inspection approvals for the project..
+Payment of rebates is contingent upon verification by CMLP that Town records show the appropriate inspection approvals and drilling permits for the project.
 Find out more about permits and inspections in the Quality Assurance section on this page.
 The Building Department's contact information and hours are here.
+The Board of Health's contact information and hours are here.

 Rebate Application Step: Access the rebate application at the button below, and complete it with assistance from your installer or CMLP Energy Specialist Pamela Cady (email@example.com or 978-318-3149).
 If you are working with a heating/cooling coach, they may be able to help you as well.
 Upload the following documents with the rebate application.

 - invoice from a heat pump installer showing:

 - outdoor and indoor equipment model numbers